cpoff-rv/css-grid-intro/README.md

 ## Learning Objectives
 - Study the basic concepts of CSS Grid Layout
-- Apply those concepts by building our own grids in Codepen
+- Apply those concepts to our own grids in Codepen
 - Identify common pitfalls and misconceptions
 - Equip ourselves with a variety of learning resources